 - Stay connected with UGA and Warnell by supporting their alma mater.

 ACP Mentor Basic Eligibility Requirements

 - Graduate of any Warnell degree program (BSF, BSFR, MS, MNR, MFR, PhD)

 - Active in the field of natural resources or a related profession.
 You do not have to be currently employed in the natural resources field, but you should have a strong tie to the profession –either through hobbies or personal interests.
 We also have a need for mentors that are active in the military.
 Not sure if you meet the requirements?
 If you are interested, we can definitely use your help!
-Contact Emily Saunders, and we can discuss how you can fit into the program.
+Contact the Alumni Director, and we can discuss how you can fit into the program.

 What does the commitment include?

 - Sign up!
 Email the Alumni Director to get matched with an incoming student.